 The Halalicious Store is the dream of every Muslim sweet tooth.
 All sweets are halal.
 In addition to the “Pick & Mix” service, you can buy mixed bags and cups.

 The small snack bar Kumru Izmirli Mustafa Usta in Neukölln is an absolute insider tip in Berlin.
-Here you can find the famous Izmir sandwich called Kumru.
-Here you can get strips of fried halal sausage, sucuk (spicy beef sausage) and salami in a fresh sesame bun with pickles and sauce.
+Here you can find the famous Izmir sandwich called Kumru, strips of fried halal sausage, sucuk (spicy beef sausage) and salami in a fresh sesame bun with pickles and sauce.
 The inconspicuous-looking sandwich prepares a real taste explosion with a risk of addiction!
 The service and the ambience are also highly praised.

 How to get around in Berlin